keptn/keptn.github.io/content/docs/0.16.x/quality_gates/get_started/index.md

 * To create the Keptn service `booking`, use the [keptn create service](../../reference/cli/commands/keptn_create_service/) command.

-**Note:** It is not needed to create the stage since it is declared in the Shipyard that is applied during the project creation.
+**Note:** It is not necessary to create the stage since it is declared in the Shipyard that is applied during the project creation.

 ## Step 1: Create project and service